weaviate/weaviate-gorilla/docs/gfl-create.md

 ### Retry with Similarity Search

 Generate then provide the new sample with the top K similar examples determined from a search.
 Task the LLM to mark duplicates with a boolean-valued output.

+### Clustering-based Deduplication

+Cluster generated samples with vector embeddings.
+Deduplicate if distance between vectors is less than a threshold, t.